santoslab/sysmlv2-models/README.md

    and performs semantic analysis and code generation targeting safety-critical platforms.

- - VSCodium:  A fully configured VS Code environment with Sireum/HAMR extensions and SysIDE, which provides editing, validation, and navigation support for SysMLv2/AADL models.
+ - CodeIVE:  A fully configured VS Code environment with Sireum/HAMR extensions and SysIDE, which provides editing, validation, and navigation support for SysMLv2/AADL models.